“People seldom do what they believe in. They do what is convenient, then repent.” – Bob Dylan

 Wood finishing, a family history

-My family have been decoratively finishing since the 1700’s and wood finishing since the early 1900’s from London’s East end.
+My family have been decoratively finishing since the early 1800’s and wood finishing since the early 1900’s from London’s East end.
 My Grandfather, and Great Grandfather both being French polishers.

 I studied at The London College of Furniture, formerly The Shoreditch Technical College.
 This is where I received my City and Guilds in Wood Finishing.
 I also have a City and Guilds certificate in Antique Restoration.